Trent325/TrentCompiler/README.md

 }

 What Branch to Grade?
-Grade the master branch please, when I start working on the parser I will create a seperate branch.
-Thank you
+Grade the master branch please, always, I may make another branch for out side the box ideas, but not likely.